et cetera

-some random stuff I've written about
+stuff I've written about or been tinkering with

 Graphormer: Transformers for Graph-Structured Data Understanding how Graphormer adapts the transformer architecture for graph representation learning